., college

 On June 20, 1996, FACE personnel were notified county medical examiner work-

 electrical cable manufacturer and maintenance person for large university.
-The laboratory tested samples high-voltage electrical cables submitted by
+Responsibility for safety was

 area was surrounded six-foot high fence constructed light gauge wire fencing mounted to